Johann Bernhard Merian: Life and career

-Merian studied at the University of Basle, gaining his doctorate in 1740.
+Prior to his appointment in Berlin, Merian had worked as a tutor in the Netherlands.
+In Berlin, he quickly integrated into the French-Reformed colony and married the eldest daughter of Charles Etienne Jordan, a confidant of Frederick II, which gave him privileged access to the court.
 He became a member of the Class for Speculative Philosophy of the Berlin Academy in 1750, and director of the Class for Belles-Lettres in 1771.
-From 1797 he was permanent Secretary of the Academy.